TNG/JGiven/CONTRIBUTING.md

 ## System Requirements

 * JDK 8 (`JAVA_HOME` and `PATH` should be set accordingly)
-    - Note that JGiven is built and compatible with Java 1.6, however, because of some test libraries, Java 8 is required for executing the tests in the `jgiven-tests` project
+    - Note that JGiven is built and compatible with Java 7, however, because of some test libraries, Java 8 is required for executing the tests in the `jgiven-tests` project
 * Gradle (is automatically downloaded by the `gradlew` script)
-* PhantomJS (required for the Selenium tests of the HTML5 report, can be installed, for example, with `npm install -g phantomjs-prebuilt`)

 ## Building and Testing JGiven